bamlak363/comp423-course-notes/docs/tutorials/rust-setup.md

 ```

 ### Conclusion
-You’ve just set up a development environment and written a basic 'Hello, World!' program in Rust.
-These essential skills lay the groundwork for tackling various open-source and professional projects, paving the way for a promising journey with Rust!"
+Great job you've just finished setting up your developement environment and you've written 'Hello, World' program in Rust.
+These are vital skills and hats off to you for taking that first step to tackle all types of projects, whether professional or open-source.
+Nice!!